 MUD is committed to providing students with a safe and secure environment.
-They also strive to keep parents well informed about our campus security.
+The school strives to keep parents well informed about campus security.
 For these reasons, MUD distributes an annual campus security report to current students and employees.
-This public report can be accessed on the school's website: http://fao.mudfinaid.com/fao/campus-security-la
+This public report can be accessed on the school's website: fao.mudfinaid.com/fao/campus-security-la